meteor/meteor/content/build-tool.md

 import '../stylesheets/styles.css';
 ```

-> When importing CSS from a JavaScript file, that CSS is not bundled with the rest of the CSS processed with the Meteor Build tool, but instead is put in your app's `<head>` tag inside `<style>...</style>` after the main concatenated CSS file.
+> When importing CSS from a JavaScript file, that CSS is not bundled with the rest of the CSS processed with the Meteor build tool, but instead is put in your app's `<head>` tag inside `<style>...</style>` after the main concatenated CSS file.

 Importing styles from an Atmosphere package using the `{}` package name syntax: